johnb30/gdelt_download/README.md

 ###GDELT Download

+**Both of these files need more testing before I can make any promises about their ability to run as expected**

 The GDELT data is spread across multiple files, with a new file added each day.
 Downloading each and every file is not a fun endeavor.
 These scripts were written in order to aid in the download of the GDELT data.
 The first script `download_historical.py` is aimed at downloading the historical data, and the previous daily updated.

-A second script will soon be added.
-This script, `download_daily.py`, is aimed at downloading the new files that are uploaded to the GDELT website each day.
+The second script, `download_daily.py`, is aimed at downloading the new files that are uploaded to the GDELT website each day.

 Each script implements a 30 second delay between each download in order to avoid swamping the server.
+Both scripts script also makes use of `argparse`, which is included in the standard library from Python 2.7+.
+If you are using an older version, it is necessary to install `argparse` using `pip` or `easy_install`.

 ###`download_historical` Usage

 The script has three modes: `daily`, `single`, and `range`.

-*Note*: If you wish to use the `daily` mode, the `requests` and `lxml` libaries are necessary.
+*Note*: If you wish to use the `daily` mode, the `requests` and `lxml` libraries are necessary.
 You can install both using `pip install library_name`.
-The script also makes use of `argparse`, which is included in the standard libary from Python 2.7+.
-If you are using an older version, it is necessary to install `argparse` using `pip` or `easy_install`.

 ####Daily: